My Experience and Philosophy

 Tamara Atkin

 If you’re experiencing challenges in your marriage or in your family, there is hope.
 With the right support and guidance, healing is possible, and relationships can grow stronger than before.
-My passion is walking alongside couples and families on that journey toward reconnection and lasting change.
+I believe that even in the most difficult seasons, healing and reconnection are possible, and it is my passion to guide couples and families on that journey toward reconnection and lasting change.

-I’m a Licensed Marriage and Family Therapist Associate with a heart for helping couples, veterans, and teens.
-Before becoming a therapist, I spent years as a high school teacher and counselor, and my experience in that field gave me a deep appreciation for the unique challenges families face.
+Before becoming a therapist, I spent years as a high school teacher and school counselor.
+My experience in that field gave me a deep appreciation for the unique challenges families face.

 Services